-Short Term Exposure or Breathing of Asbestos Dust
+Short Term Asbestos Exposure

 Most of us know that asbestos is incredibly dangerous and that it can lead to various lethal conditions, including asbestosis and mesothelioma.
 Since this has been widely accepted, significant measures have been put in place to protect people from exposure.
 However, sometimes things still go wrong, and people worry about whether or not they have placed themselves at risk of developing asbestos-related illnesses due to a short term, one time, brief exposure to asbestos dust.